takutakahashi/todo/resume/en.md

 My base is cloud infrastructure such as server virtualization on kvm, qemu, and cloud networkng.

-I've worked at Yahoo!
-JAPAN for 2 years as Cloud Infrastructure Enginner.
-I was developped OpenStack Neutron (Networking component) plugin here.

 I'm interested in DevOps and container orcastration.
 For example, Kubernetes, Docker, gVisor, and so on.

 I want to work as a DevOps Enginner.
 And I'm sure I'm good at developing DevOps workflow and pipeline because I'm working as a Backend Enginner using Ruby on Rails.